Debiased Orthogonal Boundary-Driven Efficient Noise Mitigation: Related work

 \subsection{Noise Mitigation in Cross-Modal Matching}

 The cross-modal matching task~\citep{SCAN, PVSE, VSRN, DAA, SGRAF} serves as a fundamental component in multimodal learning.
 However, the inherent difference in information density between these modalities leads to high annotation costs and inconsistent annotation quality, rendering cross-modal tasks particularly vulnerable to label noise.
 Some approaches explicitly identify and correct noisy samples through cross-prediction between concurrently trained dual models~\citep{NCR,BiCro,tripartite}, while others~\citep{NPC,DECL} implicitly estimate the probability of sample noise, reducing its training impact by adjusting the loss function.
 NCR~\citep{NCR} employs the memorization capacity of its counterpart model for simple clean samples to rectify the output results.
 BiCro~\citep{BiCro} utilizes the consistency of similarity score distributions from a Siamese model ensemble on noisy data, alongside anchors modeled on the loss distribution via a Beta-Mixture-Model (BMM), to filter out noisy samples.
-NPC~\citep{NPC}, deviating from the dual-model training schemes, introduces a two-stage single-model training approach that reduces training overhead by replacing two backward passes with one forward and one backward pass.
+NPC~\citep{NPC}, deviating from the dual-model training schemes, introduces a two-stage single-model training approach to reduce the overhead by requiring only one model, while still needing two backward passes.
 Specifically, the first stage estimates the impact of potentially noisy samples on model performance by constructing a high-quality clean sample bank; the second stage then utilizes these estimates to reweight the loss function.
 However, current methods for distinguishing clean from noisy samples rely on numerous hyperparameters that are closely linked to dataset size and model capacity.
 This dependency not only limits their adaptability to various downstream tasks but also makes them challenging to deploy in real-world applications.